zhengshuai1001/JiKouCompany/README.md

 I can accept failure.
 Everyone fails at something.
 But I can’t accept not trying.

 Live in the present and make it so beautiful that it’s worth remembering.

+Impossible is just a big word thrown around by small men and women who find it easier to live in the world they've been given than to explore the power they have to change it.